Webfacing/wf-cpanel-right-now-site-health/README.md

-# cPanel Disk Usage in Site Health &amp; Right Now
+# cPanel Disk Usage in Site Health &amp; Right Now for WordPress
 🕸️ By WebFacing.
 Shows disk usage information and alerts in your admin Dashboard Right Now widget and on Site Health panels.
 Made with help from PRO ISP.
 ## This plugin adds the following
 ### Dashboard - Right Now (widget)